denisahac/kalabera/readme.md

 # Kalabera
-A WordPrss starter theme tailored according to my taste and is based in bones.
+A WordPress starter theme tailored according to my taste and is based in bones.

+## Grunt

+## Bower